China import tax cuts no remedy for retail slowdown

 Companies are eager to cool talk of lower prices, saying many of the goods they sell in China are already made locally.

 “The majority of our products sold in China is also being produced in China.
-Therefore, the reduction of the import tariffs does not have a direct impact on our business,” said a spokeswoman for Nivea owner Beiersdorf AG.
+Therefore, the reduction of the import tariffs does not have a direct impact on our business,” said a spokeswoman for Nivea owner Beiersdorf AG (BEIG.DE).

-U.S. firm Kimberly-Clark, which makes Huggies nappies, said the majority of the diapers the firm sold in China were made in the country.
-Rival Procter & Gamble Co said it was currently “evaluating” the situation.
+U.S. firm Kimberly-Clark (KMB.N), which makes Huggies nappies, said the majority of the diapers the firm sold in China were made in the country.
+Rival Procter & Gamble Co (PG.N) said it was currently “evaluating” the situation.